, ,

 What Are Fingerplays?

 Fingerplays are brief rhymes, stories or songs that use finger movements to help tell the story.
 Fingerplays are often repetitious, allowing children to quickly learn and remember the rhyme.
 Toddlers can then participate with their peers, enjoying literacy and developing language skills.
+Let’s talk about how to teach literacy skills with toddler fingerplays.

 What Do Toddlers Learn Through Fingerplays?